mkopciuszynski/ElettraSPEM/README.md

 4. After launching Igor Pro the SPEM procedures could be loaded using "Menu -> Data -> Load SPEM"

 ### HDF5 library on Igor Pro
 ElettraSPEM procedures require hdf5 libraries.
-On Igor Pro 8 those libraries should be already present or if no, follow instuctions shown at the end of this README:
+On Igor Pro 8 those libraries should be already present or if no, follow the instruction included at at the end of this README file.

 ## Basic usage of SPEM routines